-Following our previous article of aggressive openings suggestions for white, we will present now a few options to choose from when playing with the black pieces.
+Aggressive Openings for Club Players as Black: Following our previous article about aggressive opening suggestions for white, we will present now a few options to choose from when playing with the black pieces.

-Of course, it can be more difficult to reach the type of position you want and start an attack early in the game when playing with black, but not impossible.
+Of course, it can be more difficult to reach the type of position you want.
+Also, you can struggle with starting an attack early in the game when playing with black, but not impossible.

 Below we have selected a few openings that can make white’s life more difficult and lead to complicated, sharp play!

 Aggressive opening for black #1: The Sicilian Dragon

 This is one of the most aggressive lines of the Sicilian Defense and it often leads to exciting attacks on opposite wings.
 The most popular answer after 6.Be3 – Bg7 is 7.f3, known as the Yugoslav Attack, the line that leads to very complicated and aggressive play.
 A specialist of this line with black is the top Grandmaster Veselin Topalov, who has won many brilliant games against strong opposition.

 One of the main attacking ideas that black has (and one that Topalov himself has used a lot in his games) is the exchange sacrifice on c3.
 Black gives up material in order to break open white’s king and loosen his center.
 This idea usually works best when the sacrifice can be followed by the capture of the e4 pawn.